Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 After climbing the 99 Steps to Blackbeard’s Castle on your Charlotte Amalie walking tour, be sure to pay a visit to Side Street Pub upon your descent.
 This unique eatery is nestled in an alleyway within the Historic District with plenty of cold drinks to cool yourself after the sweat-inducing adventure you just undertook.

-Have you decided on which of the things to do in St. Thomas you’re going to try out on your next visit!?
-Let us know in a comment below!
+Have you decided on which of these activities and attractions you’re going to try out on your next visit!?
+Let us know in the comments below!
+And be sure to check out my other St. Thomas travel guides for more info!

 How useful was this post?